phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.8 - work in progress
+* Deprecated class `PeppolTrustStores.Config2018` in favour of the `PeppolTrustStores.Config2025`

 v12.3.7 - 2026-01-23
 * Fixed an error in `EPeppolNetwork.getFromSMLInfo` if an `ESML` was passed
 * Added new interface `IPeppolServiceDomain`